gcallah/hambone/chaps/chap2.md

 Winthrop's eyes widened, and he nodded nervously, his eyes scanning the room as though noting the exits.

-"Yeah, you know damned-well I got a daughter."
+"Yeah, you know damn-well I got a daughter."

 "You keep her close at home.
 Otherwise some rounder come along and knock her up."